In This Article

 - U.S. purchases for shipping

-The annual fee is $95 and is not waived the first year.
+The annual fee is $95 (see rates and fees) and is not waived the first year.

 The welcome bonus alone is enough for a few night’s stay in the U.S. or abroad.
 You can book a lovely hotel, such as Hilton Berlin, for a few nights and enjoy the perks that come with Gold status.